 This is a beautiful restaurant situated right on the main strip facing the sea.
 To be honest the food was hit or miss, Cody and I loved our dishes (Gouna and Octopus) whereas his parents didn’t care much for their meat.
 I’m thinking if you stick to seafood you’ll be happy.

-Aromas restaurant is a bit on the pricy side, but if you want a nice setting and some great seafood this is a good choice.
+Aromas restaurant is a bit on the pricey side, but if you want a nice setting and some great seafood this is a good choice.
+Here you’ll find some of the best food in Parikia.

 Recommendations: seafood, especially the Gouna (sun-dried fish)